leoarthurwall/countries/README.md

+## COUNTRIES APP

+Welcome to th countries app where you can search for any of the world countries by region in the dropdown menu, or directly in the input bar.
+Click on any country to see more detailed information.
+Once here, you can view the country on google maps, or click through to it's neighboring countries.

 ## TODO

 - setTimeout for countryModal - currently when you click off and on too quickly, the aray hasnt filled and the container is blank